phimage/Prephirences/README.md

 1. When accessing, first preferences that define a value for a specified key will respond
 2. When modifying, first mutable preferences will be affected by default  (you can set `MutableCompositePreferences` attribute `affectOnlyFirstMutable` to `false` to affect all mutable preferences)

-The main goal is to define read-only preferences for your app (in code or files) and some mutable preferences (like NSUserDefaults, NSUbiquitousKeyValueStore).
+The main goal is to define read-only preferences for your app (in code or files) and some mutable preferences (like `NSUserDefaults`, `NSUbiquitousKeyValueStore`).
 You can then access to one preference value without care about the origin

 # Setup #